thiagoponte/cg-webgl-threejs/README.md

 *In part 3, the fingers have all 3 phalanges.
 The manipulation is done through a GUI instead of keyboard.

 *In part 4, texture and lighting is added.
 This is the complete program.

+*To see it in action, you need a http server running local.